Myrmecia nigrocincta

 Myrmecia nigrocincta, commonly known as the jumper ant or jumping jack, is an ant of the genus Myrmecia.
 The species was first described by Frederick Smith in 1858.
 Colonies of this ant are abundant in eastern Australia.
 Ants of this species are known for their ability to jump up to 10 centimetres, and they also have a powerful, venomous sting.
 Rather than foraging on the ground, M. nigrocincta prefer to forage in trees where they are known to pollinate certain flowers.

 This ant is a large species, some workers can grow to over 15 mm in length.
 They have a distinctive pattern of orange-red and black which distinguishes them from other Myrmecia species.
 M. nigrocincta possess the gamergates gene which allows workers to reproduce, either in the presence of a queen or in a colony where the queen is missing.
 Life expectancy of a worker ant is over one year.
-They are known to enslave ants of other species as workers for their colony, and they are aggressive when attacking intruders.
+They are aggressive when attacking intruders.